 Just as terrific is Masaru Sato’s score, improving on the strengths of his previous island-themed Godzilla soundtrack for Ebirah Horror of the Deep the year prior.
 This may be a family-friendly film, but Sato’s score lets us know Godzilla’s tough demeanour immediately.
 Complementing Yamada’s shot of Godzilla coming ashore is a rumbling track that sells Godzilla as a fearsome beast.
 In particular, Sato’s music for the appearance of Kumonga is remarkable.
 Like his track for Godzilla, Sato’s piece for Kumonga is fearful.
 It truly embellishes the tense images of Kumonga stalking Saeko and Goro.

 Son of Godzilla is generally overlooked in the series.
-As many fans would prefer that Toho never geared the series towards younger audiences, some seem to steer clear of the film purely because of Minya.
+While some fans may have preferred Toho to have never geared the series towards younger audiences in the first place, some seem to steer clear of the film purely because of Minya.
 Perhaps he’s not to their taste, and that’s fine, but Minya is but one part of a brilliantly conceived picture.
 Son of Godzilla is a fine entry in the series.
 Gorgeous visuals astound throughout, and the special effects are superb.
 The witty dialogue complements an already-effective ensemble cast, and the narrative is captivating from beginning to end.
 With Godzilla, King of the Monsters ready to hit cinemas, please consider a closer look at Son of Godzilla.